apache/arrow/docs/source/python/dataset.rst

 This will allow you to collect the filenames that belong to the dataset and store them elsewhere which can be useful when you want to avoid scanning directories the next time you need to read the data.
-It can also be used to generate the _metadata index file used by other tools such as dask or spark to create an index of the dataset.
+It can also be used to generate the _metadata index file used by other tools such as Dask or Spark to create an index of the dataset.

 Configuring format-specific parameters during a write
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~